-Learning proper kayaking and paddle boarding techniques are an important part of being a beginner kayaker or paddle boarder.
+Learning paddle board and kayak techniques is an important part of being a beginner kayaker or paddle boarder.
 Whether you have never been on a kayak/paddleboard before or you are looking to improve your paddling skills, there are a few techniques that every paddler should know.

 Holding the Paddle: